Microos/py-faster-rcnn-data-interface-generator/README.md

 ####Usage
 This tool will generate dataset interface like `pascal_voc.py`, `voc_eval.py` and `factory.py`.
-Also net prototxt files in `py-faster-rcnn/models/pascal_voc`.
+Also a set of net prototxt files like `py-faster-rcnn/models/pascal_voc`.
 And a bash script similar to `py-faster-rcnn/experiments/scripts/faster_rcnn_end2end.sh`

 Before using this generator, please make sure you have already set up a voc-like tree structure of your dataset: